CodyNjos/the_game_exchange/README.md

 ![](https://i.imgur.com/XXCz2hx.png)

 To view another users Profile.
 Click the View Profile button on one of their listings.
 It will be on the game card for wishlist postings, or on the details page for Trade postings.
-Here you will see everything they are willing to trade and everything on their wishlist.
+Here you will see everything they are willing to trade and everything on their wishlist. <br /> <br />
 ![](https://i.imgur.com/AbEhIff.png)

+## Contact

+If you have any questions, comments, or bugs to report, contact me at cody.njos@live.com for reach out on [LinkedIn](https://www.linkedin.com/in/njos/)

  ## Built Using
 [node.js](https://nodejs.org/en/)